microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 ### Memory Size Benchmarking
 The following results include usage of single step and multi step APIs.
 Flash size will vary based on size of the stored data inputs used with the library.

+All projects have the following compiler options:
+- Optimization for size (Os)

 |Algorithm|RAM (bytes)|FLASH (bytes)|
 |----|----|----|